 Jeju has long been a popular destination for domestic visitors, and in recent years, ease of access and liberal visa rules have attracted large numbers of Chinese tourists.
 Even though you can’t expect to have the most renowned views to yourself, it’s well worth a trip and not too difficult to leave the package tours behind and discover a more secluded side of the island.

-The island’s hotels are clustered in three areas: Jeju city, its biggest urban hub which is on the north coast; Seogwipo city, a more secluded spot on the south coast; and the Jungmun resort area which has large, family-friendly hotels and access to some of the best beaches on the island with good snorkelling and swimming.
+The island’s hotels are clustered in three areas: Jeju city, its biggest urban hub which is on the north coast; Seogwipo city, a more secluded spot on the south coast; and the Jungmun resort area which has large, family-friendly hotels and access to some of the best beaches on the island with good snorkeling and swimming.